Joseph I. Lieberman, Chair

 Dr. Marsh also believes that without local collaboration, the outbreak would have spread farther.
 Producers, not officials, culled poultry at affected farms, realizing that it was “the right thing to do.”
 Additional SLTT interventions are needed to strengthen government partnerships with industry, build expertise, and develop response plans before outbreaks occur.

-While the Panel emphasizes in this and in prior reports that two high levels of leadership are necessary to identify appropriate political direction and policy development and coordination, the Panel also reinforces the need for operational leadership during crises as the third critical piece.
+While the Commission emphasizes in this and in prior reports that two high levels of leadership are necessary to identify appropriate political direction and policy development and coordination, the Commission also reinforces the need for operational leadership during crises as the third critical piece.
 Congress should consider evaluating the response planning and recovery elements of Homeland Security Presidential Directive 9 (HSPD-9), particularly those areas that pertain to response capabilities and F&A-specific response plans to ensure that they meet National Preparedness System requirements.
 The forthcoming issuance of an updated National Food and Agricultural Incident Annex (see Coordination chapter) provides a timely opportunity to do so.

 A complex web of ecological interactions governs the spread of infectious disease.
 All efforts to prevent and plan for biological events impacting humans must therefore integrate with animal and environmental health initiatives.
 Animals can be susceptible to many of the same threats as humans and they can also act as conduits for human infection.
 Further, animals can be terrorist targets in their own right.
 All agrodefense efforts must integrate human, animal, plant, and environmental health elements into decision-making, budgeting, and operations.